jm1021/churchofjesuschrist/_posts/2024-05-05-king-benjamin.md

 ## AI and ML fun
 AI and its foundation ML are found in Mosiah.
 King Benjamin is setting up a Logistic Regression concept.
-The binary outcome is that King Benjamin is emphasizing the difference between knowing and not knowing God's mysteries.
+The binary outcome is that King Benjamin is emphasizing the difference between knowing and not knowing **God's mysteries**.

 > Mosiah 1:3: Without the scriptures, we would be ignorant of God's mysteries.